Office Bookcase

 With the addition of the hard maple top, and more Walrus Oil Furniture Butter, this project was just about the easiest of them all.

 In the end, I wasn’t that thrilled with the way the doors came out.
-Because of the acrylic panels, I decided to apply finish to all of the rails and stiles prior to assembly, which maid for a difficult glue-up for me.
+Because of the acrylic panels, I decided to apply finish to all of the rails and stiles prior to assembly, which made for a difficult glue-up for me.
 Not to mention that I didn’t do a great job of sanding the doors either.
 My mistakes aren’t really noticeable to the untrained eye, but it still bugs me.
 I very well plan to remake the doors in the future, but for now they will be fine.

 The last item to make will be the Office Storage Cabinet.